sockeqwe/mosby-conductor/README.md

 }
 ```
 If you need ViewState support simply use `MvpViewStateConductorLifecycleListener` and `MvpViewStateConductorDelegateCallback`.
+Do the same for  Model-View-Intent but  use `MviConductorLifecycleListener` and `MviConductorDelegateCallback`.

 ## Lifecycle
 Presenter will be created right after `Controller.onCreateView()` but before `Controller.onAttach()`.
 So in `onAttach()` presenter is ready to be used.